onyourmarks-agency/craft-geoaddress/README.md

 2. Then tell Composer to load the plugin:

-        composer require tde/craftplugin-geoaddress
+        composer require oym/craftplugin-geoaddress

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for TDE - Geo Address.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for OYM - Geo Address.

 4. In the Control Panel, go to Settings → Plugins and click the “Settings” link to insert your Google Maps Geocoding API key to increase the allowed API calls.